-In addition to this Committee's concerns about maternal mortality from unsafe abortion, the Committee on the Elimination of Discrimination Against Women has expressed concern in remarks to Pakistan about the "high maternal mortality rate in State party, women's lack of adequate access to family planning services, including contraceptives, restrictive abortion laws and the large number of women resorting to unsafe abortions, as well as the lack of adequate post-abortion care services" and urged State party to "review its abortion legislation with a view to expanding the grounds under which abortion is permitted, for example, cases of rape and incest, and prepare guidelines on post-abortion care to ensure that women have access to this type of service" The Committee on the Rights of the Child has also expressed concern about "reports of large numbers of teenage pregnancies terminated using unsafe and clandestine abortion procedures and lack of access to legal abortion, especially for unmarried girls" and urged State party to "Review its legislation with a view to ensuring that children, including unmarried girls, have access to contraception, safe abortion and post-abortion care services".
+The Committee on the Elimination of Discrimination against Women expressed concern about the "high maternal mortality rate in State party, women's lack of adequate access to family planning services, including contraceptives, restrictive abortion laws and the large number of women resorting to unsafe abortions, as well as the lack of adequate post-abortion care services." and urged Pakistan to "review its abortion legislation with a view to expanding the grounds under which abortion is permitted, for example, cases of rape and incest, and prepare guidelines on post-abortion care to ensure that women have access to this type of service.
+9 work on which has indeed moved forward.
+In addition, the Committee on the Rights of the Child has expressed concern about "reports of large numbers of teenage pregnancies terminated using unsafe and clandestine abortion procedures and lack of access to legal abortion, especially for unmarried girls" and urged State party to "Review its legislation with a view to ensuring that children, including unmarried girls, have access to contraception, safe abortion and post-abortion care services."
+11